CSS Property Margin – Outer Spacing of a Box

 -

-The third value specifies the outer spacing to the bottom (margin-bottom).
+The third value specifies the vertical spacing below the element and applies to (margin-bottom).

 -

-the second value specifies the outer spacing to the right (margin-right),
+The second value specifies the right side spacing and applies to margin-right.

-the third value specifies the outer spacing to the bottom (margin-bottom),
+The third value specifies the spacing below the element and applies to margin-bottom.

-the fourth value specifies the outer spacing to the left (margin-left).
+The fourth value specifies the left side spacing and applies to margin-left.

 -